vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

   trip planning, leaving me less time
 * Being a little off-game due to the sleep cycle adjustment needed for trip planning, along with the slightly colder weather

+## 2024-05-30: skipped jogging due to insufficient sleep and tight morning schedule

+On 2024-05-30, I went to sleep the last night at 1:55 AM due to laundry delays out of my control.
+I woke up around 7:15 AM.
+I had morning meetings starting 10 AM, and was also a bit fatigued due to insufficient sleep, so I decided to skip jogging.